DevelopGoldsword/micro-phone/README.md

 ### Calculator
 A normal calculator, but on the micro;bit.
 Nothing else.
 ### Countdown
 A normal countdown, but on the micro;bit.
-Nothing elshave.
+Nothing else.
 ### Custom
 If you have your own snippet, use this and the browse button to insert it into the micro;bit.
 ## Forking policy